-On 29 June, G20 leaders concluded their two-day summit at Osaka with a declaration that included two important initiatives relating to oceans: the G20’s Osaka Blue Ocean Vision to tackle marine plastic waste and to end illegal, unreported and unregulated fishing for the sustainable use of marine resources.
-The world’s oceans are important in absorbing and stabilising greenhouse gases emitted as a result of human activities, but they face large-scale impacts from climate change, including ocean warming, acidification and deoxygenation.
-The oceans are also threatened by floating plastic debris as well as IUU fishing, which costs governments billions of dollars annually.
+The world’s oceans are important in absorbing and stabilising greenhouse gasses emitted as a result of human activities.
+But they face large-scale effects on their environments from climate change, including ocean warming, acidification and deoxygenation.
+The oceans also see threats including floating plastic debris as well as illegal, unreported and unregulated fishing, the latter of which costs governments billions of dollars annually.